jeantozzi/data-engineering-zoomcamp-2023/week_2/README.md

 As for the script itself, you can check [/flows/question_3.py](https://github.com/jeantozzi/data-engineering-zoomcamp-2023/blob/main/week_2/flows/question_3.py) for more detailed information.

-Setting a incrementary variable to keep track of the number of rows uploaded, so we can get the output for the answer:
+Setting an incrementary variable to keep track of the number of rows uploaded, so we can get the output for the answer:

 ```
 @flow(log_prints=True)